TheSqrtMinus1/franken-flarepunch-hypno-m0rehud/README.md

 other things that i cant remember right now.

+Also, it disables chat. you have to edit it to turn it back on.

 this hud probably has a lot of extra useless shit, im too lazy to remove it.
 Sorry.